 Why do I have to stuff my belonging under the seat away from aisles and fold my baby stroller and/or grocery cart?

 If a bus operator has to stop quickly, your item can turn into a projectile and injure someone.
 Also, the aisles need to be cleared so passengers can walk safely without the risk of tripping.

 Animals are allowed on the bus in an enclosed pet carrier.
-Service animals are allowed if they have a harness or leash and under complete control of the owner.
+Service animals are allowed and must be under complete control of the owner.
 Dogs that serve as comfort or therapy dogs would not be accepted on the bus unless in an enclosed animal carrier.